angelozerr/tern-qunit/README.md

 You can see demos in this git project with CodeMirror in  [demos/qunit.html](https://github.com/angelozerr/tern-qunit/blob/master/demos/qunit.html) :

-Here a screenshot with completion with CodeMorror QUnit completion :
+Here a screenshot with completion with CodeMirror QUnit completion :

 ![CodeMirror & Tern Qunit](https://github.com/angelozerr/tern-qunit/wiki/images/TernQUnitWithCodeMirror.png)